Absolute and Relative Pressure

 Pressure is a fundamental concept in physics, referring to the force exerted by a fluid or gas per unit area.
 In the case of a gas container, pressure is generated by the movement of gas molecules colliding with the walls of the container.
 Although the molecules are small, there are many molecules in a modest-sized container, which means that the collision with the walls is constant and uniform in all directions.

-When we compress a gas, the pressure increases and the temperature increases, due to the friction between the molecules that are closer together.
+When we compress a gas, the pressure and the temperature increases due to the friction between the molecules that are forced closer together.
 Compression reduces the volume and increases the pressure, resulting in a stronger interaction between the molecules and therefore a higher temperature.
 If a pressure gauge were placed in the container before and after compression, the pressure would be observed to rise.

 Pabs KEYTER